asadmoosvi/google-homepage/README.md

 ![final result of the google search page clone](./src/assets/result.png)

+## Notes
+- The search button actually makes a Google Search
+- The "I'm Feeling Lucky" button animates the Google logo

-**Note**: This website is completely broken on mobile and not responsive at all.
+**Warning**: This website is completely broken on mobile and not responsive at all.